Despite media stock beat down, Disney stands tall with U.S. funds

 The stock decline, fanned by a slew of disappointing financial reports, hurt a number of U.S. funds this week.
 Portfolio manager Don Yacktman has seen the performance of both his $11.2 billion Yacktman Fund and the $7.6 billion Yacktman Focused fund tumble into the 98th percentile of their Morningstar peers.

-Along with 7.7 million shares of Viacom Inc spread between those two funds, Yacktman owns about 30 million shares of Twenty-First Century Fox, down about 22 percent for the year.
+Along with 7.7 million shares of Viacom Inc (VIAB.O) spread between those two funds, Yacktman owns about 30 million shares of Twenty-First Century Fox (FOXA.O), down about 22 percent for the year.
 Viacom is off 22 percent this week and down nearly 45 percent over the past 12 months.
 Yacktman did not respond to a request for comment.

 As a result, the fund is down 4.2 percent this week, underperforming nearly all of its peers, according to Morningstar Inc. But thanks in part to Disney, the fund's three-year average annual total return of 21.76 percent is better than 83 percent of peers.